 Reactive stains are then applied and wiped off for special effect which create the truly unique coloring of our Sawyer Mason floors.

 The benefit of doing this by hand is certain parts of the wood (ie tighter gran areas) may need more stains where only the eye can see and adjust the amount applied vs a machine

-Oil finishing combined with reactive color staining lends the ability to easily maintain your flooring with oil and buffing for any scratches and use.
+These special finishes, combined with reactive color staining, lends the ability to easily maintain your flooring.

 The Final Step